astropy/astropy-APEs/APE_Black_Formatting.rst

 Astropy packages.
 While coordinated or affiliated packages may choose to adopt this APE's conventions in the future, this APE is concerned solely with the core package itself.

+Black_ is a fast and reliable Python automated code formatter supported by the Python Software Foundation.
+The project motto "The uncompromising code formatter" reflects that the code is strongly opinionated about formatting and there are very few configuration options.
+From their documentation, "By using *Black*, you agree to cede control over minutiae of hand-formatting.
+In return, Black gives you speed, determinism, and freedom from ``pycodestyle`` nagging about formatting."

 Code formatting is controversial and the `astropy-dev thread`_ about Black generated a spirited discussion but did not result in a clear consensus.
 This